markaspot/mark-a-spot/profiles/markaspot/modules/contrib/views_geojson/README.txt

-It has been tested with OpenLayers' Bounding Box Strategy but should work with any mapping tool that requests bounding box coordinates as "?BBOX=left,bottom,right,top" in the query string.
-Argument ID "BBOX" is default for OpenLayers but can be changed.
+It has been tested with OpenLayers' Bounding Box Strategy but should work with any mapping tool that requests bounding box coordinates as "?bbox=left,bottom,right,top" in the query string.
+Argument ID "bbox" is default for OpenLayers but can be changed.

 OpenLayers 7.x-2.x-dev is currently required for OpenLayers BBOX integration.